Arts, history and traditions at the heart of Cornouaille

 Saint-Corentin Cathedral

 Quimper Cathedral was first planned in 1239.
-Today, it’s a landmark and a must-see in Finistère.
+Today, it’s the emblem of Finistère and a must-see.
 Cathédrale Saint-Corentin’s charm lies in its famous slender spires, worthy of superb Gothic architecture.

 The interior has nothing to be ashamed of, with its decoration and incredible stained glass windows, true masterpieces that were destroyed during the French Revolution.